-Ela Kozera provides consulting services to US-Polish Trade Council and globally oriented emerging growth companies.
-She has gained the managerial and organizational skills while working for various Polish and U.S. companies.
+Ela Kozera acts as Director of Programs at US-Polish Trade Council.
+She has gained the managerial and organizational skills while working for various Polish and U.S. emerging growth companies.
 Her interests in human nature make her a personable and energetic individual who cultivates positive relationships with persons from diverse cultures and backgrounds.
 She has been searching constantly for beauty and simplicity in words, design and every other aspect of human expression.
 Her creative side and attention to detail have been expressed during her consulting, teaching, training and volunteering projects.
 In her professional and personal engagements, she always looks at things from all perspectives.
 She holds M.A. and B.A. degrees in German Studies of History and Culture from Nicolaus Copernicus University in Poland.
 She also completed her studies focused on International Business and Administration at UC Berkeley.
-In addition to her consulting work, she is working towards an EMBA degree and conducting research focused on machine learning in marketing at the University of San Francisco.
+Recently, she received her EMBA degree with honors from the University of San Francisco.